Debunking Pregnancy Misconceptions

 Nope.
 They don’t.

 Cravings occur as a result of a hormonal imbalance.
 According to old tales, the type of food you crave may be a telling sign.
+Oh get this old one of the pregnancy myths debunked as well.
 If you’re craving sugar and sweets, you will most likely have a girl.
 It would be a boy if you’re craving salty and savoury foods.

 Misconception # 6 Your Bump Tells You If Its A Girl Or A Boy